Posted on April 25, 2015 in Field Sobriety Tests

 You may already be aware of the breath test that is commonly used to measure an individual’s blood alcohol concentration.
 However, this is not the only means used by officers to figure out whether your driving is impaired.
 There is a good chance that you will also be asked to submit to a number of field sobriety tests.
 These come in many forms, but can include the following:

-As this article on sobriety tests explains, there are many non-standardized tests, so you may be asked to do something not on this list.
+There are many non-standardized tests, so you may be asked to do something not on this list.
 However, the process is deemed to be a very accurate means of identifying intoxication.
 However, there may still be reasons that you might fail the test, such as a medical condition that makes it hard for you to carry out some of the tasks required.

 If you are faced with drunk driving charges, an attorney could be invaluable.
 He or she can help you understand what to expect from the investigation and may even be able to assist you with your defense as your work to avoid conviction.